ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 The *component tree* is composed of three types of components:

-- A :ref:`Root element <glossary_root>`, which holds a screen capture to serve as a basis for visually recognizing parts of the screen.
+- A :ref:`Root element <glossary_root>`, which holds a captured screen to serve as a basis for visually recognizing parts of the screen.
 - :ref:`Groups <glossary_group>`, which indicate the principal component that needs to be recognized.
 A maximum of three groups can be created per :ref:`test case <glossary_test_case>`.